 Science: Led by Miss McCullagh, Mrs Pablos & Mrs Trevor

-Science at Newdale Primary is taught through the three disciplines of biology, chemistry and physics all under the umbrella heading of Science.
-We aim to develop a sense of excitement and curiosity and enable pupils to rationally explain their understanding by creating a good understanding of key Scientific knowledge and concepts.
+Science at Newdale Primary is taught through the three disciplines of Biology, Chemistry and Physics, all under the umbrella heading of Science.
+We aim to develop a sense of excitement and curiosity and enable pupils to rationally explain their understanding by creating a good grasp of key Scientific knowledge and concepts.

 Children are taught how to explain what is occurring, predict how things will behave and analyse causes.

 We are passionate about teaching and nurturing high quality working scientifically skills and this firmly lies at the core of all our Science teaching.
 High level investigative activities are carefully planned in throughout our units of work to allow for a curriculum that is rich in hands on practical explorations.

 Children are encouraged to be ‘scientists’ right from Early Years through to Upper Key Stage Two and beyond.
 All children will experience the Working Scientifically skills at varying levels depending on their age and ability.
 The following elements will be taught throughout:

 Knowledge – Children are taught and learn key facts linked to the three scientific strands that they study.
 Children are expected to learn about key scientists and their impact on scientific findings.